jask05/NextcloudBackup/README.md

 - [ ] General: check if rsync is installed.
 - [x] General: chown logs folder.
 (2020/08/17) :heavy_check_mark:
 - [ ] General: check updates.
+- [ ] Backup: check if another RSYNC is running.
 - [ ] Backup: clean mode: delete old backups.
 Custom.
 - [ ] Backup: move (or not) local backup folder.
 - [ ] Backup: differential and/or incremental (only data).